-What is this review, and what is its purpose?
+What is this evolution, and what is its purpose?

-What are the current performance requirements for B Corp Certification?
+What is the current model of the standards for B Corp Certification?

 Because Risk and Baseline Requirements Performance only get applied in limited circumstances, the primary focus of the Performance Requirements has been on positive performance.
 This approach, rooted in the score of the BIA, means that the Performance Requirement takes a “menu approach” in which no specific practices from the BIA are individually required as long as a company is doing enough of them (out of hundreds of options within the questions of the BIA), to achieve 80 points.